 Production viscosity is continuously controlled by an in-line viscometer connected with the dosing system of specific components added as rheology-modifiers.

 Both the batch and continuous processing routes allow the production of a wide variety of liquid formulations.
 The choice between the two depends mainly on the required production capacity and the range of product to be manufactured.

-A simplified and indicative comparison of the of the two systems is shown here below: in general a Continuous Process is appropriate for a high production capacity and limited number of products, while the batch process with the option of multiple parallel lines is best suited for lower capacities (up to 5 t/hr) and for manufacturers that plan to produce a wide range of products and need frequent product changeover.
+A simplified and indicative comparison of the two systems is shown here below: in general, a Continuous Process is appropriate for high production capacity and a limited number of products, while the Batch Process with the option of multiple parallel lines is best suited for lower capacities (up to 5 t/hr) and for manufacturers that plan to produce a wide range of products and need frequent product changeover.

-The Ballestra LIDET plants, either based on Discontinuous or Continuous Process route, offer the following advantages:
+Desmet Ballestra LIDET plants, either based on Continuous or Batch Process routes, offer the following advantages:

-When planning a liquid detergent factory, the process unit indeed represents only a small, even if very important, part of the overall installation; Desmet Ballestra is in the position of providing the overall know how necessary to correctly plan the new factory which is of critical importance to optimise the investment, thus avoiding bottlenecks (which are very frequent in these factories) and to allow a rational flow of the raw materials, of the intermediate / finished products and of the packaging materials.
+When planning a liquid detergent factory, the process unit indeed represents only a small, even if very important, part of the overall installation.
+Desmet Ballestra can provide the overall know-how necessary to correctly plan the new factory, which is of critical importance to optimise the investment, thus avoiding bottlenecks (which are very frequent in these factories) and to allow a rational flow of the raw materials, of the intermediate and finished products and the packaging materials.